Forensic facial reconstruction: Superimposition

-Methods of Reconstruction
+Methods of reconstruction

-Different versions of Craniofacial Reconstruction have been used in multiple disciplines over the span of its discovery.
-Today, as stated, it is a technique used widely across the globe, that has proven to aid in forensic investigations by identifying victims of different crimes.
-Forensic experts will use their in depth knowledge of facial musculature and tissue attachments on the skull, in order to recreate the identity of the victim.
+Different versions of craniofacial reconstruction have been used in multiple disciplines over the span of its discovery.
+The technique is widely used to aid in forensic investigations by identifying victims of different crimes.
+Forensic experts use their knowledge of facial musculature and tissue attachments on the skull to recreate the identity of the victim.
 In order to do such, it is important to consider the appearance of the skull, its soft tissues attached as well as its corresponding scans (X-Ray, CT Scans, ultrasound).
 As stated above, Craniofacial Reconstruction was performed manually, using clay in 2D and 3D aspects.
 However, today, technology is able to assist in this reconstruction, with the help of 3 similar but different techniques; the Russian Method, the American Method and the Manchester Method.

-The Russian Method is a method of craniofacial reconstruction that uses the musculature of the skull.
-This method uses a clay-like substance to recreate the musculature of the victim’s skull and focuses on the insertion of the muscles to the skull.
-The American Method is a second method of reconstruction however, this technique focuses on the overlying tissue of the skull.
+The Russian method of craniofacial reconstruction uses the musculature of the skull.
+This method uses a clay-like substance to recreate the musculature of the victim's skull and focuses on the insertion of the muscles to the skull.
+The American method of reconstruction, however, focuses on the overlying tissue of the skull.
 This method requires the facial tissue depth data recorded from previous remains or from live patients, using tissue puncture markers and/or ultrasounds.
-This technique can display the differences between the reconstruction of remains, based on factors such as race, sex and age.
-The Manchester Method is a combination of the Russian Method and the American Method.
-It uses the musculature of the skull as well as tissue depth markers and landmarks, in order to execute the reconstruction, and it is found to be the technique that is most commonly used today.
+This technique can display the differences between the reconstruction of remains, based on factors such as race, sex, and age.
+The Manchester method is the most commonly used technique; it is a combination of the Russian and American methods, using the musculature of the skull as well as tissue depth markers and landmarks to execute the reconstruction.